 Best time to visit Chobe NP

 August to October is the best time to visit Chobe for wildlife viewing along the riverfront.
+Understanding the best time to visit Botswana is useful as this can impact safari prices and availability.

 Chobe NP lies in a high-risk malaria zone and antimalarial medication is advised.
 It is recommended to consult with your doctor prior to your trip.